 Unlike lead-acid batteries’ average cycle life of 300-400 cycles, lithium-ion batteries have an average life of 2500 to 5000 cycles with a life span of 8 to 10 years—a true game-changer.

 Overall, lithium-ion batteries are much more efficient in storing and discharging energy.
-Contrary to fossil fuels, lithium-ion batteries have neither special infrastructure nor storage requirements.
+Unlike fossil fuels, lithium-ion batteries have neither special infrastructure nor storage requirements.

 Powered by solar panels